Seraphine (company)

 Seraphine is an international maternity fashion label and store.
 The company was founded by French-born designer Cecile Reinaud in 2002.
-Seraphine is based in London and has stores in Dubai, Hong Kong, the United Kingdom, the United States and France.
+Seraphine was previously based in London and had stores in Dubai, Hong Kong, the United Kingdom, the United States and France.
 Its clothing is sold around the world through various boutiques and online.

 The maternity label received worldwide attention when Kate Middleton was photographed in a Seraphine dress for the first official family portrait with Prince George.
 Seraphine has also been worn by celebrities such as Angelina Jolie, Kate Winslet, Christina Aguilera, and Marion Cotillard.
 In 2015 and 2020, Seraphine received the Queen's Award for Enterprise, the United Kingdom's highest official accolade for businesses.

 In 2020, Seraphine generated £28 million in turnover.
+Seraphine officially went into administration on 7 July 2025.

+On 31 July 2025, Next plc acquired the Seraphine brand and intellectual property.

 History

 Seraphine was founded in 2002 by Cecile Reinaud.
 Originally from Paris, Reinaud studied business in France before moving to the UK to work for advertising agencies including JWT.
 Reinaud had the idea to start Seraphine after she was approached by multiple friends asking her to tailor their clothes during their pregnancies.
 Her first design for the label was a pair of maternity jeans with a special lining and flexible fit to accommodate pregnant women.

 The first Seraphine store opened on Kensington Church Street in West London in 2002.
 In 2007, Seraphine opened its second store in Hampstead.

 Seraphine introduced its Luxe Collection in 2012, a line of maternity fashions for red-carpet events along with bridal gowns and outwear designed for women during and post-pregnancy.
 Seraphine opened another store in central London on Marylebone High Street in 2013, and in 2014, the company opened a store on Northcote Road in Clapham.

 In November 2014, the company opened a 1,650 square foot store in New York City.
 It is their first flagship store in the United States and is located on West Broadway.
 In 2015, Seraphine relocated its London flagship store from Kensington Church Street in West London to Kensington High Street.
 That same year, the company opened a location in Leeds Victoria Quarter and another New York store on Madison Avenue.

 In November 2015, Seraphine launched The Diana Collection, a line of baby clothing produced in collaboration with the Diana Award charity.
 The company opened a flagship store in Dubai's Festival City Mall in April 2016.

 In 2017, the company opened its flagship French store in Place St Sulpice in Paris and a year later, they opened another on Avenue Victor Hugo near the Champs Elysees.

 In March 2019, the company opened a store in New Delhi.